CREPIC21/az-104-administrator/07_Private_Access_To_Azure_Services_Projects/01_Service_Endpoint_VM_StorageAccount/README.md

 ### 7. Accessing Data via Azure Storage Explorer
 - From the Windows Server VM:
   - launch Azure Storage Explorer from the Windows Server VM, authenticate using your Azure credentials
-  - access the storage accounts, and as the VM is within the specified VNet with a service endpoint, it can securely communicate with the storage accounts via Azure's backbone network
+  - access the storage accounts, and as the VM is within the specified VNet with a service endpoint, it can securely communicate with the storage accounts via Azure's backbone network and see the data files in the container
 - From a Local Laptop:
-  - access attempts from a local laptop to the storage accounts will be denied by default
+  - access attempts from a local laptop to the storage accounts container data will be denied by default
   - the secure access setup, which confines access only to the specified VNets, restricts direct access from external sources, such as a local laptop
-  - this configuration ensures that only resources within the designated VNet, specifically the deployed VM, can interact with the storage accounts via Azure's backbone network
+  - this configuration ensures that only resources within the designated VNet, specifically the deployed VM, can interact with the storage accounts container data via Azure's backbone network